 We have been warning P&P readers about Hillsong for years.
 This Charismatic, multi-site megachurch, founded by a pedophile, dominates the contemporary worship movement.
 Their songs are ubiquitous on the screens of trendy churches throughout the world.
 Tragically, even churches who claim a high commitment to Biblical inerrancy in their preaching have succumbed to singing the vaguely-spiritual Hillsong mantras for their worship.

 We warned that Hillsong operates as a cult.
-The worship teams forthrightly confess allegiance to their Senior Pastor’s agenda above all, even to the point of covering his sexual abuses.
+The worship team forthrightly confess their allegiance to their Senior Pastor’s agenda above all, even to the point of covering his father’s sexual abuses.

 We exposed Hillsong’s vision to redefine the church as a vast movement of “broken” (hint: when you read this word, think unrepentantly sinful) souls Jesus loves even more for their worldliness.
 In Hillsong ditties, Christ conforms to the lost who are merely victims of their circumstances: “broken, trapped, wounded, let-down, hurting…”

 Little wonder, the Antinomian Hillsong leaders are on record as both gay affirming and abortion affirming.
 We warned that Hillsong preaches an ecumenical prosperity gospel, promising riches and happiness to all those who speak the right phrases.

 Idolators Gonna Idol